 Wafa Ghnaim, author of Tatreez & Tea, presented on the centuries-old folk art of Palestinian tatreez embroidery and on preserving, documenting, and sharing this artistry and its storytelling traditions, so that they are passed to the next generation of Palestinians living in exile.

-Tatreez & Tea included both a talk and embroidery workshops, co-sponsored by the Office of Religious Life at Princeton University and the Princeton Middle East Society.
+Tatreez & Tea included both a talk and embroidery workshops, co-sponsored with the Office of Religious Life at Princeton University and the Princeton Middle East Society.
 All events were free and open to the public.

 PMES and Jewish Voice for Peace-Central New Jersey co-sponsored the screening of the documentary film Seeing Through the Wall, followed by a Q&A with film director Anna Maksoud and a tour participant, at the Princeton United Methodist Church, Princeton, New Jersey.